Even better on your wall...

 Thank you for visiting my website.
 In a very real sense, art does not truly exist until someone besides the artist sees it.
 So I don't take your visit for granted, and I hope you enjoy the images I have posted here.

-Artist Bio: Jon Woodhams is an artist and photographer whose work has sold in New Zealand, Ireland, England, Germany, Canada, and across the United States.
+Artist Bio: Jon Woodhams is an award-winning artist and photographer whose work has sold in New Zealand, Ireland, England, Germany, Canada, and across the United States.
 Jon grew up in a small central-Michigan town, in the shadow of the auto plants of Lansing and the cereal factories of Battle Creek.
 He studied the fine arts at a private Chicago-area college and lived in Colorado Springs and Brooklyn before coming to Memphis in 2012.
 He is a member of Artists’ Link and Bartlett Art Association.
 His work was featured in the Crosstown Arts exhibit Color Schemes: The Intensity of Color, and two of his photographs were purchased for inclusion in the permanent collection at Christian Brothers University’s Beverly and Sam Ross Gallery.
 When not creating art or shooting photos, he is a freelance book editor working with several publishing houses.